WeWantGreatness/Sunshine-MoonQuest/docs/configuration.md

     <tr>
         <td>Description</td>
         <td colspan="2">
-            Select the display number you want to stream.
+            Select the display you want to stream.
+For multi-monitor setups, use `desktop` to capture all monitors.
             @tip{To find the appropriate values follow these instructions.
             <br>
             <br>